10MG/dsl/README.md

 	boolean execute(DSLContext context, Map<String, Object> attributes, String logic, StringBuilder dslf, Map<String, Object> params) throws Exception
-		// TODO Your logic to process dslf to an actual running script return false;// Returns false, indicating that the processed script is only part of the actual running script }
+		// TODO Your logic to process dslf to an actual running script return false;// Returns false, indicating that the currently processed script is only part of the actual running script
+			    // Or returns true, indicating that the currently processed script ascends as the actual running main script and ignores all previously processed scripts and stops processing subsequent scripts
+	}

 }